fballiano/openmage-cloudflare-turnstile/README.md

 - Support for customer registration, customer forgot password, newsletter subscribe, checkout (guest/register), product review, wishlist share
 - Support for admin login and forgot password
 - Easy customization (for theme related changes to the supported forms) via configurable CSS selectors
+- lazy load of Cloudflare's javascript, Google PageSpeed will appreciate
 - Compatible with Magento 1.9, OpenMage 19 and OpenMage 20 on PHP >= 7.4

-TODO
-- lazy load for turnstile's javascript file

 How to use it
 -------------